SOCIAL

 HARBOUR USABILITY

 This was the seventh consecutive year that the satisfaction with harbour recreational activities indicator has received a good (B) grade.
-One of its measures (satisfaction with the last recreational trip) received the highest measure score (0.76) within the harbour usability indicator group.
+One of its measures (satisfaction with the last recreational trip) received the highest measure score (0.76) within the Harbour Usability indicator group.

-Since monitoring began, the perceptions of air and water quality indicator steadily increased from poor to satisfactory (0.46 in 2014 to 0.59 in 2022).
+Since monitoring began, the Perceptions of air and water quality indicator has increased in score (0.46 in 2014 to 0.59 in 2022).

-Overall, harbour usability maintained a satisfactory grade with a similar score to 2019 when it was last assessed.
+Overall, Harbour Usability maintained a satisfactory grade with a similar score to 2019 when it was last assessed.

 Like the previous years, most of the community viewed the harbour area as a place that provides recreational facilities and an environment for leisure activities.
 The residents continue to see the harbour as a producer of healthy seafood for consumption and a safe place to enjoy.
 Concerns about air and water pollutants continue but these do not appear to impact the communities use of or satisfaction with the harbour.
 Air and water quality concerns may be an artefact of past issues and the proximity of industry in and around the Gladstone Harbour area.